milelo/SMBeeFirmware/README.md

 1. Download and install [WinAVR].
 Install in the default location.
 1. Download and unpack AVRDUDE 6.3 from the [AVRDUDE download page].
 1. Copy the unpacked files (`avrdude.exe` & `avrdude.conf`) into `C:\WinAVR-20100110\bin`, overwriting the existing versions.
+1. Install libusbK as a USBASP driver:
+   * Download and install the [Zadig usb driver install tool].
+   * Plug the USBASP into a USB port and run `Zadig`.
+   * Select the `USBasp` from the combo box and `libusbK` as the driver.

 Note: `avrdude.exe` depends on external libraries from the WinAVR installation so it can't be installed in isolation.